| |

 This makes around 5 cups of buttercream.
 This is enough to fill a 2-layer 9-inch cake generously, or a 3-layer 8-inch cake, and ice 12-24 cupcakes, depending on how much frosting you like to use.

 If your buttercream isn’t coming together (whether curdled or soupy), don’t panic!
-It’s just a temperature thing.
-Read the FAQS troubleshooting section 🙂
+It’s just a temperature thing and there’s always a fix.
+It’s just a matter of temperature so that the mixture emulsifies well.

 Rewhipping cold Swiss meringue buttercream